 No more than 165 units of combined housing stabilization transition services and housing stabilization services (see definition) may be used per POC year without written approval from the OCDD state office.

-Service Limitations
+Service Limits

 This service is only available upon referral from the support coordinator and is not duplicative of other waiver services, including support coordination.
-This service is only available to persons who are residing in, or who are linked for, the selection process of a State of Louisiana PSH unit.
+This service is only available to persons who are residing in, or who are linked for, the selection process of a Louisiana PSH unit.

 No more than 72 units of housing stabilization services may be used per POC year without approval from the OCDD state office.
 A standard unit of service is equal to 15 minutes (1/4 hour).